-First Year Health Studies and Public Health students are pre-enrolled in their required courses for the first term.
+First Year Health Sciences and Public Health students are pre-enrolled in their required courses for the first term.
 All students are required to self-enroll into their Winter term courses and all subsequent terms.
 You are responsible to ensure that you are following your required sequence and meeting degree requirements.

 You will course select online using Quest.
 This can be done during your Course Selection window which is approximately 6 months in advance to the start of the term or during the Drop/Add period.
 See the Registrar’s Office list of Calendar of Events and Academic Deadlines for more details.
 For specific instructions, please refer to Registering For Courses from the Registrar's Office.

 Course Selection usually occurs over a 7 day period and you can find your dates/times on Quest.
 Use the Future Term Offerings list available through the Registrar’s Office to determine which courses will be available.